 Note: While the completion of the application is the first step of reporting, you will still need to submit case information via SPOT Bulk Upload once you receive access to be fully compliant.

-Once you have submitted your request, the Alameda County COVID Investigations and Prevention Unit (CIPU) will review your form and email you with the next steps.
+Step Two: Once you have submitted your request, the Alameda County COVID Investigations and Prevention Unit (CIPU) will review your form and email you with the next steps.
 A response should be expected within the same or following business day.

 For first time users, a SPOT account registration email will be sent to you.